stolostron/multicluster-global-hub/doc/reserved_names/README.md

 Label | Description
 --- | ----------
-global-hub.open-cluster-management.io/managed-by=multicluster-global-hub-operator | This label is applied to the resources which are created by the global hub operator.
-The global hub operator watches the resources based on this label. global-hub.open-cluster-management.io/managed-by=multicluster-global-hub-agent | This label is applied to the resources which are created by the global hub agent.
-The global hub agent watches the resources based on this label. global-hub.open-cluster-management.io/regional-hub=disable | This label is applied to the managedcluster resource.
-Identify this managed cluster won't have ACM installed by the global hub. global-hub.open-cluster-management.io/global-hub-agent=disable | This label is applied to the managedcluster resource.
-Identify this managed cluster won't be managed by the global hub. global-hub.open-cluster-management.io/local-resource= | This label is added during creating some resources.
+global-hub.open-cluster-management.io/managed-by=`multicluster-global-hub-operator\|multicluster-global-hub-agent` | If the value is `multicluster-global-hub-operator`, it means the resources are created by the global hub operator.
+The global hub operator watches the resources based on this label.
+If the value is `multicluster-global-hub-agent`, it means the resources are created by the global hub agent.
+The global hub agent watches the resources based on this label. global-hub.open-cluster-management.io/regional-hub-type=`NoHubInstall\|NoAgentInstall` | This label is applied to the managedcluster resource.
+If the value is `NoHubInstall`, the global hub operator installs the global hub agent only in the managed cluster.
+If the value is `NoAgentInstall`, the managed cluster won't be managed by the global hub. global-hub.open-cluster-management.io/local-resource= | This label is added during creating some resources.
 It is used to identify the resource is only applied to global hub cluster.
 It won't be transfered to the regional hub clusters.

 # Annotations